Article curated by Holly Godwin

 Methane is usually associated with organic processes (as the output of processes involving life), however there are other means by which it can be produced.
 These include geochemical mechanisms such as a process known as serpentinisation, as well as the recently demonstrated release of methane from meteorites bombarded with UV radiation under Mars-like conditions.

 Is there life on Mars?
 Probably not, though if there's water at the poles and possibly underground, it remains a possibility.
-If there is, it's certainly in the form of microbes rather than anything more advanced.
+If there is, it's likely in the form of microbes rather than anything more advanced.

 Perhaps a better question though, is was there ever life on Mars?
 Since we now believe there was once liquid water on the surface, this is a very strong possibility, but we have no evidence of it yet.
 This question is a driving force behind several Mars missions from Curiosity (NASA) to ExoMars (ESA).

 Just as it has on Mars, methane has been detected in the atmosphere of Saturn's moon Titan.
-These observations have been confirmed both by Earth-based telescopes, and by the Cassini mission, which has also spotted shallow lakes of methane around the moons tropics.
+These observations have been confirmed both by Earth-based telescopes and the Cassini mission, which has also spotted shallow lakes of methane around the moons tropics.
 Calculations suggest that this methane ought to have been broken up by cosmic radiation within 50 million years or so (a very short time when compared to the age of the Solar System itself).
 Therefore it's present abundance seems to indicate that the methane in the atmosphere is being replenished from a source on Titan itself.
-Methane is usually associated with organic processes (as the output of processes involving life), however there are other potential sources.
-These include Cryovolcanoes (volcanic type features which release water and other gas/liquids with low melting points, on colder worlds than our own).
+Methane is usually associated with organic processes (as the output of processes involving life); however. there are other potential sources.
+These include cryovolcanoes (volcanic type features which release water and other gas/liquids with low melting points on colder worlds than our own).
 Titan has a thicker atmosphere than Earth, layers of which are almost entirely opaque to visible light.
 As a result, we have no good images of the Titanian surface, and are thus unable to say for sure what the source of the methane on Titan is.

 So while these zones may be a good place to start the search for extraterrestrial life, maybe we should not limit ourselves to searching solely within their scope.